Worpaaja/PWP-2021-MJL/README.md

 This is a repository for a school project from 2021.
 The goal was to design and implement a REST web API and a client to use it.
+Part of the project was also to create test suites for the API.
 <br>
 <br>
 <br>